 Treated polishing cloth

 Do not mix with gold and silver.
-Store sterling silver jewelry separately or use a jewelry box with compartments.
+Store sterling silver jewellery separately or use a jewellery box with compartments.

 Household cleaners that contain ammonia and/or chlorine.
 Chlorinated products such as chlorine bleach and chlorine found in swimming pools.